Participant Story· Accenture

 Proving them wrong, one shift at a time

 Tasha was told she'd face limits because of her disability.
-Her job at Accenture says otherwise.
+Eight years and a promotion later, she's still proving them wrong, and now studying business at Mercer University.

 Atlanta, GA